RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/2-Items/2-items-editing/2-items-editing.md

 This is also where any fields that may have been hidden from view in the table can be viewed and edited.

+## Universal Links
+- Fetching an item gets the universal links

+## Saving Changes
+- Can save fields

+## Updating Subqueries & Computed Fields
+- Updating an item updates the corresponding Subquery
+- Updating an item updates the corresponding Computed field